samuelgfeller/slim-example-project/README.md

 **Deployment**
 If you are not planning on
-deploying your app at this time, delete or comment out the contents of the `.github/workflows/master.yml` file.
+deploying your app at this time, delete or comment out the contents of the `.github/workflows/deploy.yml` file.

-To deploy your app, update the `.github/workflows/master.yml` file according to your needs and add your server's credentials to GitHub's
+To deploy the app, update the `.github/workflows/deploy.yml` file according to your needs and add your server's credentials to GitHub's
 [Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).